-Current regulations still count custom processed south-region BSS IPQ, BBR IPQ, and WAG IPQ processed east of 174° W longitude towards the facility owner's PQS/ IPQ use caps, unless it fits under an ROFR exemption.
-In 2008, the rationale in Amendment 27 describes the reason for leaving BBR and BSS fisheries out of the exemption.
-These fisheries had historically relatively high TAC and therefore the Council did not judge that additional opportunities for consolidation were needed to facilitate economically efficient operations among the multiple processors in the south-region.
+Current regulations still count custom processed south-region BSS IPQ, BBR IPQ, and WAG IPQ processed east of 174° W longitude towards the facility owner's PQS/ IPQ use caps, unless it fits under a ROFR exemption.
+In 2008, the rationale in Amendment 27 identified the reason for leaving these fisheries out of the exemption, as described in Section 3.2.4.
+The BBR and BSS fisheries had historically relatively high TAC and therefore the Council did not judge that additional opportunities for consolidation were needed to facilitate economically efficient operations among the multiple processors in the south-region.
 However, recent years have seen a large declines in both stocks.
 The BBR fishery was closed for the 2021/22 and 2022/23 seasons and the BSS fishery was closed for the 2022/23 season.
-If these fisheries open in future years with a small TAC, maintaining the 30% IPQ use caps may become constraining on processors and unaffiliated PQS/ IPQ holders.